Support the documentation

 The Content Repository (CR) stores your content.
 Imagine a table of contents.
 Every section is identified by a unique path.
 The CR works the same.
 Everything you see in the navigation tree in Neos is a node.
 You can nest them indefinitely.
 If you can think of it as a tree, you can build it with Neos.

 We use nodes to structure content and save it to the CR.
 Everything you add into Neos is a node.
 A page is a node.
 A heading is a node.
 A two-column layout is a node.
 Those nodes can be nested just like headings in a table of contents.
 Each node has a NodeType, and, depending on this NodeType, can have various properties.

-We're fond of having reusable content.
-The only known way to enable that is to separate the actual content (e.g. text, headlines, images) from visual aspects (e.g. styling, composition or even HTML).
+We are fond of having reusable content.
+The only known way to us to enable this, is to separate the actual content, e.g. text, headlines or images, from visual aspects, e.g. styling, composition or even HTML.
 Neos is built around this idea.
 The Content Repository is the heart of Neos.
-It stores the content and makes it available to Fusion (which is the rendering layer).
+It stores the content and makes it available to the Fusion rendering layer.

 Using Fusion, you can style and format your content as you wish.
 Different output formats like HTML and JSON are possible at the same time.
-Separating the content from the structure (e.g. HTML) and it's presentation (e.g. CSS) is way harder than adding it later on.
-Therefore, the concept of separation enables you to reuse the content indefinitely and independently from different presentational variations.
+The concept of separation enables you to reuse the content indefinitely and independently from different presentational variations.

 With Neos you rarely need any plugins.
-You can build a calendar, blog or a wine catalogue without one line of PHP.
-Those features use the CR.
+You can build a calendar, blog or a wine catalogue without a single line of PHP.
+These features use the CR.
 Getting the three latest blog posts on your homepage is easy.
 Showing the next event in your app is easy.

 The CR is the Core of Neos.